ZhaoHongjue/odesteer/README.md

 # ODESteer: A Unified ODE-Based Steering Framework for LLM Alignment

-Official implementation of the paper **"ODESteer: A Unified ODE-Based Steering Framework for LLM Alignment"**.
+Official implementation of the paper **"ODESteer: A Unified ODE-Based Steering Framework for LLM Alignment"** (ICLR 2026)

 This repository provides code for ODESteer, a novel activation steering approach based on ordinary differential equations and barrier functions from control theory.